 - 3. Lot Development Criteria - a.
-All new lots created within the I District shall comply with the following criteria: - i.
-Minimum Lot Area: 0.5 acres - ii.
-Minimum Lot Width: 80 feet - iii.
-Minimum Lot Depth: 125 feet - b.
-Proposed non-residential structures within the I Zone shall comply with the provisions of Section 3.6 of the Malibu LIP (Residential Development Standards) except that setbacks, height, and structure size shall comply with the following requirements instead of those in Section 3.6 of the Malibu LIP. - i.
+All new lots created within the I District shall comply with the following criteria:

+i.
+Minimum Lot Area: 0.5 acres

+ii.
+Minimum Lot Width: 80 feet

+iii.
+Minimum Lot Depth: 125 feet

+b.
+Proposed non-residential structures within the I Zone shall comply with the provisions of Section 3.6 of the Malibu LIP (Residential Development Standards) except that setbacks, height, and structure size shall comply with the following requirements instead of those in Section 3.6 of the Malibu LIP.

+- i.
 Minimum Setbacks.
 Front side, and rear setbacks shall be not less than the largest of each of those setbacks required for existing development on any abutting parcel. - ii.
 Maximum Height.
 Structures shall not exceed a maximum height of 18 feet above natural or finished grade.
-The maximum height may be increased up to 28 feet if approved through site plan review, pursuant to Section 13.27 of the Malibu LIP. - iii.
+The maximum height may be increased up to 28 feet if approved through site plan review, pursuant to Section 13.27 of the Malibu LIP.
+The Director may issue a development permit, pursuant to the section 9.4.23 of the Malibu Zoning Ordinance, to allow structure height up to 28 feet. - iii.
 Structure Size.
 The gross floor area of all structures on a given parcel shall be limited to a maximum floor area ratio (FAR) of 0.15.